NAME: Claude Campbell Telford DOUGLAS

 Claude Douglas was born at Euroa in 1894 to George Henry Douglas and Henrietta Witham.
 He was only five when his father passed away in Melbourne.
 Henrietta moved her family soon after and resided in Station Street, Hamilton.
 Claude attended Hamilton State School and when he completed his schooling he began work as a painter.
 He was known by all as “Dot”

 At the age of 20, Claude enlisted at Hamilton on 10 September with the 14th Battalion.
 He left Australia for Egypt on 22 December 1914.
-The 14th Battalion were given notice they would be going to the Dardanelles and were part of the landing at Anzac Cove on 25 April 1915.
+The 14th Battalion was given notice they would be going to the Dardanelles and were part of the landing at Anzac Cove on 25 April 1915.
 The Battalion was involved in heavy fighting during May, which saw Albert Jacka of the 14th Battalion awarded the Victoria Cross.

 There was not much let up for the 14th over the following months.
-When not in the trenches, Claude slept in a tent with twelve other men, but by the time August came around there were only three left, all Hamilton men, Claude, Arthur Lewis and Albert Sheehan.
+When not in the trenches, Claude slept in a tent with twelve other men, but by the time August came around, there were only three left, all Hamilton men, Claude, Arthur Lewis, and Albert Sheehan.

 Image courtesy of the National Archives of Australia: B2455, DOUGLAS, C. C. T . http://discoveringanzacs.naa.gov.au/browse/records/45521/13